The battle between wanderlust and conscience is a tricky one. Is it ever OK to visit oppressive or occupied countries?

 Sometimes the most secretive regimes or the countries that are hardest to get into are the ones we most want to try out.
 It’s the forbidden fruit syndrome.
 Who wouldn’t like to take a peek behind the curtain in North Korea or wander the streets of Palestine or Tibet?

-But is it OK to visit occupied regions or oppressed countries like this when often the controlling power will be the one that benefits most?
+But is it OK to visit occupied regions or countries run by authoritarian regimes like this, when often the controlling power will be the one that benefits most?

 The Argument AGAINST

-Visiting these regions provides validity to the occupying force.
-Often any service that you use such as hotels, transport or tours will be provided by the occupying government.
+Visiting these regions does provide validity to the occupying force.
+Often any service that you use such as hotels, transport or tours will be provided by the occupying government or their supporters.

 When Burma/Myanmar was still being run by the army (it mostly still is but they’ve let Aung Sun Su Kyi out at least…) it was very much not the done thing to visit Burma and provide money to the regime.
 The same for the apartheid regime of South Africa or the communist state of Cuba (if you’re an American).